-1.3.1.2 Structure of structured queries
+1.3.1.3.
+Structure of structured queries

-Very indirect conditions can be expressed within structured queries: you may randomly traverse between the elements throughout the structure of the Knowledge Graph.
+With structured queries we are able to express indirect conditions: you may arbitrarily traverse between the elements throughout the structure of the Knowledge Graph.
 Artists and bands may be found who wrote songs on certain topics but which we cannot name specifically using their titles.

-1.3.1.2.1 Serveral conditions
+1.3.1.3.1.
+Multiple conditions

-Condition chains may either be randomly deep or several parallel conditions may be expressed: additional conditions are added to any random condition element as a further branch:
+Condition chains may be arbitrarily deep, but it's also possible to express several parallel conditions.
+Additional conditions are added to any condition element as a further branch: